sudipshil9862/fonts-compare/README.md

 # fonts-compare
-fonts-compare is a project that allows users to compare different fonts of a specific language, based on their FontWeight, FontSize, and FontStyle.
-The project is designed to help users choose the best font for their needs, whether they are creating a document or designing a website.
-The project uses the Gtk4 toolkit and requires the installation of font packages for the specific languages users wish to work with.
-The project is available on Fedora Copr and can also be installed by downloading the Git repository and installing the necessary dependencies.
+`fonts-compare` is a GTK4-based visual font comparison tool that helps you **explore, analyze, and choose the best fonts** for your specific language needs based on their FontWeight, FontSize, and FontStyle.
+Whether you’re designing a multilingual UI, creating a document, or just curious about typography in your language, this tool has you covered.
+The project is available on Fedora, epel and can also be installed by downloading the Git repository and installing the necessary dependencies.

 ### NOTE: `fonts-compare` package is compatible with all GTK versions